 Miami (FL) Southridge 4-star Tyrique Stevenson is a potential 5-star player in this class and an elite athlete.
 A recent transfer from Homestead (FL) South Dade, Stevenson would be at the top of Miami’s board no matter the school he attended.
 At 6’0” 190lbs, Stevenson has the height, build, and athleticism to be an impact player in the secondary from day 1.
 Obviously, a player of Stevenson’s caliber has his fair share of suitors — he claims 28 scholarship offers, including Alabama, Clemson, Florida and Florida State.
-Even still, Miami is thought to be far and away at the top of Stevenson’s recruitment, and hold all predictions for his commitment as of the writing of this piece.

 Also, there is debate as to whether Miami wants Stevenson at CB or S. But, for my money, just get him on the roster and let the rest work itself out later.

 West Palm Beach (FL) Palm Beach Central 5-star Akeem Dent is a top CB in the 2019 recruiting class.
 Once committed to Miami, Dent flipped to Florida State last July.
 Obviously, the #1 CB in America is a player that Miami — and many schools — want, and they’re trying to get him to flip from FSU.
 Dent and his mother visited Coral Gables for a recent Junior Day event, so there’s been connection to campus.
 Even still, the Canes are fighting an uphill battle in this recruitment, with Florida State and Alabama leading the way.